Cadiz, Negros Occidental

-The city is a gateway and a premier center of agro-fishery resources in Negros Island.
-The strategic location of the city, with a wide and rich island and marine resources and vast fertile agricultural land, and the completion of the commercial port and the construction of a fish port, will open a new opportunity for economic growth and competitiveness.
+Cadiz has promoted itself as the "Gateway and Premier Center of Agro-Fishery Resources of Negros Occidental," citing its coastal location, agricultural land, and marine resources.
+A commercial port serving the city was completed and inaugurated in 2010.

 The city is a major sugarcane-producing area.
 This is transported to Victorias City for further refining.
 Another major source of livelihood is the harvest of seafood.

 The Dinagsa Festival, a celebration which earned Cadiz the name of the Dinagsa Country of the north, is held annually on the last week of January.
 Some three kilometers off the coast of Barangay Cadiz Viejo is a white sand island resort of Lakawon, a popular destination among the local population.

 History

 Cadiz traces its beginnings to the establishment of a traditional settlement in a place known as Cadiz Viejo, near the banks of the Hitalon River.
 Historical records showed that in 1861, the Spaniards came and named the settlement Cadiz because of its northern location which reminded them of the seaport by the same name in Spain.

 Cadiz became a municipality independent from Saravia (now E.B.
 Magalona) in 1878.
 Its first appointed Gobernadorcillo was Antonio Cabahug, married to Capitana Francisca Cito.
 During the outbreak of the Philippine Revolution saw Cadiz take part in the insurrection in 1898.
 As her sons and daughters, headed by Francisco Abelarde, took up arms against their Spanish masters.

 During the short-lived government of the cantonal state of the Federal Republica de Negros, Jose Lopez Vito was elected its president.
 At the onset of American rule, Cadiz was on its way to prosperity with the operation of two lumber companies in the area.
 The war years stopped these economic activities and brought much suffering to the people of Cadiz.
 The resistance movement and the local forces of the Philippine Commonwealth Army units put up the civil government in the mountains to deal with civilian affairs.
 In the post-war election of 1952, Joaquin Ledesma was elected mayor.
 Cadiz is also known as the "City of Whales" in 1960 because a number of whales washed to its shores in several different historical events thus became an iconic image of the city.